 This morning we drive to St Laurent Du Maroni, the border town between French Guiana and Suriname.
 Before crossing we visit the infamous ‘Camp De La Transportation’, once the largest prison in French Guiana.
 Here, boat loads of convicts arrived after a three week crossing of the Atlantic.
 In one of the cells, which once held Henri Charrière, his nickname – ‘Papillon’ – is inscribed on the wall.
 After our tour we cross the border into Suriname and continue on to its capital, Paramaribo.

 In 1613 two Dutchmen built a small trade company near the Indian village of Paramaribo.
 This settlement at the west bank of the Suriname River and 23km from the Atlantic Ocean, was the basis for the current Paramaribo.
 Today we commence a walking tour of the city starting at the main square and the presidential palace.
 We continue to the Garden of Palms and the old fort Zeelandia.
 We then head to the waterfront and the city markets with their heavy African and Indian influences.

-Today we head out a small village uniquely situation in the middle of the savanna forest, one and half hours from the bustling centre of Paramaribo.
-Here you will learn more about the Maroon culture from the people themselves and have a chance to participate in their cultural presentation.
+Today we head out to a small village uniquely situated in the middle of the savanna forest, one and half hours from the bustling centre of Paramaribo.
+Here we learn more about the Maroon culture from the people themselves and have a chance to participate in their cultural presentation.

 09/11/2019 Paramaribo – Georgetown (Guyana) (BLD)